Capacity building reduces stigma and myths about mental illness among care providers

 We provide training in the public health and social development sector, aiming to empower and affirm providers, shift negative attitudes, reduce stigma and client abuse.
 Our unique experiential approach enables us to prepare all cadres of health care and social development providers to integrate maternal mental health into their routine practice.

 In response to evolving research findings as well as emerging mental health needs of local communities, we constantly modify and adapt existing training programmes and develop new modules to meet our training objectives.
-Our development unit works closely with our research programme and partners with other academic and civil society organisations, both locally and nationally.
-Together we develop innovative and relevant mental health training modules for use in urban and rural context.
+Our Training and Capacity Building programme works closely with our Research programme and partners with other local and national academic and civil society organisations.
+Together we develop innovative, relevant and practical mental health training modules for use in urban and rural contexts.

-In 2015 we trained 889 people, including health care and social development providers as well as community-based workers, in 35 training sessions and 9 workshops
+In 2017 we trained 1026 people, including health care, social development providers and community-based workers.

 Who do we train?